rust-lang/rfcs/text/0000-externally-implementable-functions.md

 - Should we allow some form of subtyping, similarly to how traits allow trait impls to do subtyping?
 - What should the syntax be once we stabilize this?
 - How should this work in dynamic libraries?
+- Should there be a way to specify that implementing the function is unsafe, separately from whether the function itself is unsafe?
 - Should not having an implementation be an error when the function is never called (after dead code elimination)?
 - If we do end up designing and providing an `extern impl Trait` feature in addition to `extern impl fn`, should we *only* provide `extern impl Trait`, or is there value in still providing `extern impl fn` as well?
 This RFC proposes that we should still have `extern impl fn`, for the simpler case, rather than forcing such functions to be wrapped in traits.

 # Future possibilities

+- Adding a syntax to specify an existing function as the impl.
+E.g. `impl core::panic_handler = my_panic_handler;`
 - Doing this for `static` items too.
 (Perhaps all items that can appear in an `extern "Rust" { … }` block.)
 - Using this for existing overridable global behavior in the standard library, like the panic handler, global allocator, etc.
 - We could add a mechanism for arbitrating between multiple provided implementations.
 For instance, if a crate A depended on B and C, and both B and C provide implementations of an `extern impl fn`, rather than an error, A could provide its own implementation overriding both.